 One of the places to visit in the Utrecht province is Abcoude.
-While it is one of the small towns and villages that you can find in the Utrecht region, there are many things to do in Abcoude.
+While it is one of the small towns and villages you can find in the Utrecht region, there are many things to do in Abcoude.
 There is enough to see in Abcoude and its surroundings to spend a weekend in this town.
-From exploring the sights and attractions in Abcoude to discovering why Abcoude is worth visiting: This article will show you a perfect Abcoude itinerary, so you can do some sightseeing in the centre of Abcoude and will find why this Dutch town deserves more tourism.
+From exploring the sights and attractions in Abcoude to discovering why Abcoude is worth visiting: This article will show you a perfect Abcoude itinerary, so you can do some sightseeing in the centre of Abcoude and will find out why this Dutch town deserves more tourism.

 Things to do in one day in Abcoude, Utrecht, The Netherlands